babel/website/docs/roadmap.md

 **Action Points**

 This goal can be divided in two main big tasks, that can be carried on in parallel:
-- We need to identify *where* these optimizations can be useful, but collecting real-world browserslist queries and by simulating how popular queries (for example, `defaults` or `>2%, not dead`) will evolve in the future.
+- We need to identify *where* these optimizations can be useful by collecting real-world browserslist queries and by simulating how popular queries (for example, `defaults` or `>2%, not dead`) will evolve in the future.
 - We need to actually implement the necessary optimizations, making sure that they still work well with the other plugins (since they would highly increase the number of possible transform combinations).

 ### Investigate new compiler `assumptions`